OBDS-Training/Help/content/en/docs/linux/files-manage/index.md

 {{< alert icon="👉" text="In the screenshot above, the zeroes highlighted in red indicate that the new files are empty (i.e., size of 0 bytes)" />}}

+If a file already exists, the `touch` command does not edit the contents of the file, but update the timestamp of the latest edit to the current date-time.

 ## Creating directories

 The `mkdir` command can be used to create new directories.